robNice/OMV-Service-Dashboard/CONFIG_README.md

 `/data/assets/cards/sections/`

+If in neither directory, a default image is used.

+---

+#### Section background-image filenames

 Each section also has its own background image.
-The filename of this image must also match the section id.
+The filename of this image must also match the section id (with any of the following file extensions: png, gif, jpg, webp).

+The image should exist in

+`/{your-config-directory}/assets/backgrounds/`

+if it doesn't exist in

+`/data/assets/backgrounds/`

+If in neither directory, a default image is used.
+---
+#### Available section-ids
 Here is a complete list of already available section-ids, each with their own card and background image:

 - admin